cywang117/natural-ones/Session 41.md

 	- We find Jessie waiting for her next opponent at a table - younger woman, short dirty blonde hair, puffy blouse under a leather vest - pirate royalty
 		- Quivering Bow - gnomish game.
 Each person rolls 1d10, roll between to take the pot
 		- Jessie will give us the info for a favor: her frenemy Red Rose took a weapon from Jessie.
 Small dagger with symbol of merfolk people; likely rusted; refinished; on Red Rose's ship, which is in Haan
-		- Netherbloom comes from the elemental plane of water
+		- As a deposit on the promise of a favor owed, Jessie tells us that Netherbloom comes from the elemental plane of water